meltyourface/blank/posts/Radical-this-worldliness/Hermetic-Self-Initiation-Ritual-Calcination-Dissolution-Coagulation-and-Invocation-of-Hermes-Trismeg/index.md

 - Alchemical fire symbol on a piece of parchment
 - Pyrite or black tourmaline crystal

-Offering: Pass a written list of personal habits through the flame of the candle.
+**Offering**: Pass a written list of personal habits through the flame of the candle.

 Ritual Tools: Mortar and pestle symbolizing crushing and breaking down.

 Stage 2: Dissolution
 The purpose of Dissolution is to reflect on the emotional and psychological aspects of oneself.

-Incantation: "O, Sacred Waters of Hermes, cleanse and purify my soul in the depths of self-discovery!"
+**Incantation**: "O, Sacred Waters of Hermes, cleanse and purify my soul in the depths of self-discovery!"

 Altar setup:
 - Maintain the Hermetic symbols from the first stage